nichy-consortium/nichy/docs/projects/ongoing/freesurfer.md

 - Data organisation and processing can begin **immediately** after the workshops (Oct 8/9) if your site is ready.
 - We aim for **most centres to start preprocessing by the end of October**.
 - We expect **most sites to finish by spring 2026**.
-Extensions into the first months of 2026 are possible after consulting with the NICHY analysis team.
+Extension of the deadline is possible after consulting with the NICHY analysis team.

 ### Analysis workflow and documentation